hugomflavio/actel/cran-comments.md

 against the "Please ensure that your functions do not modify (save or delete) the user's home filespace in your examples" policy.
-I.e. if the user invoked the function examples without analysing the code first they could unwillingly trigger the deployment of files in their working directory.
+I.e. if the user invoked the function examples without analysing the code first, they could unwillingly trigger the deployment of files in their working directory.
 Please let me know if I am incorrect.